noriakis/software/docs/ggkegg/04-usecases.md

 <img src="04-usecases_files/figure-html/multcp-1.png" width="100%" style="display: block; margin: auto;" />

-The example below applies a similar reflection to the Raw KEGG map and highlights genes that show statistically significant changes under both conditions using `ggfx`, with composing `dotplot` produced by clusterProfiler for the enrichment results by `patchwork`.
+The example below applies a similar reflection to the Raw KEGG map and highlights genes that show statistically significant changes under both conditions using `ggfx` in yellow outer glow, with composing `dotplot` produced by clusterProfiler for the enrichment results by `patchwork`.

 ```r